AdelmanLab/calculate_fraction_spliced/README.md

 11. Unspliced_3p_counts - the number of unspliced reads counted across the 3' splice site
 12. spliced_3p_uncounted - the number of spliced reads, aligned to 3' exon, but not consisting of annotated exon-exon splicing event (either a different 5' or 3' splice site gets counted here)
 13. spliced_3p_block_too_small - reads with detected splicing but less than 10bp aligned on both ends of splicing (either at the 3' splice site or at the other end of splice junction
-14. unspliced_3p_uncounted - unspliced reads not counted becase did not contain 10bp aligned on either end of 3' splice site
+14. unspliced_3p_uncounted - unspliced reads not counted because the read did not contain 10bp aligned on either end of 3' splice site
 15. antisense_3p_counts - the number of 3' reads counted on the antisense strand
 16. Fraction_5p_spliced- fraction of annotated 5' aligning reads that are spliced: Exon_Exon_5p_counts / (Exon_Exon_5p_counts + Unspliced_5p_counts)
 17. Fraction_5p_annotated_splice - the fraction of 5' spliced reads that are the annotated exon-exon spliced: Exon_Exon_5p_counts / (Exon_Exon_5p_counts + spliced_5p_uncounted)